Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 500 error

 Trying again at 09:04 it appeared to have saved…

-### Deposition form - Unrolled form and unclear indication of required fields

-Tester comment:

-When looking at the navigation tree, it is telling me that there are some parameters/information missing in the Chemical information section, however when looking at the entry area, there are no red field or indications that something is missing

-If chemical environments and entities of interest are required, then I think there should be as default all the fields being shown that are needed.
-Same goes for all the sub-group entries required in these sections.

-### Deposition form - Default of collection start time is dangerous

-Tester suggestion:

-This doesn’t appear to be in any of the groups and doesn’t appear in the navigation tree either.

-If you have the current date set as default, then chances are people are going to skip over it and therefore it won’t be accurate.
-Maybe better that no date is defined in a new entry, then force people to enter something before submission.

 ### Deposition form - autofilling owner infomation and usage information